-One of the exciting developments this year at Recycled Mats has been adding a selection of gorgeous Indian chindi rugs to our product range.
-I’m proud of every product I stock, as well as my commitment to ethical manufacturing, so I recently ventured over to India to learn more about the people and processes behind our new floor coverings.
+Several years ago, Recycled Mats added a selection of gorgeous Indian chindi rugs to the product range.
+Being proud of every product we stock, as well as our commitment to ethical manufacturing, JJ ventured over to India to learn more about the people and the processes behind these vibrant floor coverings.

-You can read the whole story of the trip on our blog here!
+You can read JJ's full account of the trip on our blog here with excerpts below:

-As we walked around Hariyana we saw adults of all ages ( definitely in no way is there any child or youth labour going on here - I would drop production in a heart beat if I ever found out of any of my manufacturers exploited anyone - even the family pet!) plaiting, wherever and whenever it suited them.
+As we walked around Hariyana we saw adults of all ages plaiting (definitely no child or youth labour going on here.
+I would drop production in a heart beat if I ever found out any of my manufacturers exploited anyone, even the family pet!) wherever and whenever it suited them.
 This flexibility means more parents can be at home with their children and save money on transport costs, which can make a world of difference in a busy family.